MikeyBurkman/presentation-dev-apis/PITCHME.md

 - Might be another developer
 - Might barely classify as a developer
 - Might be yourself, 6 months from now
-- Regardless, they want to get accomplish their task, with little pain
+- Regardless, they want to accomplish their task, with little pain
 @ulend

 ---